 - View as map

+Hayes Hotel is an extensive three-storey hotel benefiting from a private car park to the rear of the hotel.
+The hotel includes a spacious lounge bar designed with a mezzanine lounge, fitted out in a traditional style.
+To the rear of the lounge is a coffee dock which provides breakfast, lunch and dinner.
 Located on the ground floor level to the rear of the hotel are two night clubs with a total capacity of 1000.
-The first floor of the hotel includes the Commercial room- a meeting room overlooking Liberty Square as well as the Davin meeting room.
+The first floor of the hotel includes the Billiards room- a meeting room overlooking Liberty Square as well as the Davin meeting room.

-In addition to being the Mecca for followers of the Gaelic games, Thurles is home to a number of interesting historical sites, including Farney Castle, St Mary’s Famine Church and the Cathedral of the Assumption.
+Hayes is the oldest established accommodation in Thurles and thus boasts a fascinating history.
+In 1884, a group of Irishmen gathered there and established the Gaelic Athletic Association (GAA).
+In addition to being the Mecca for followers of the Gaelic games, Thurles is home to a number of interesting historical sites, including Farney Castle, St Mary’s Famine Church, and the Cathedral of the Assumption.